Old Age Security Return of Income Guide for Non-Residents

 Proceeds of disposition is usually the amount you received or will receive for your property.
 In most cases, it refers to the sale price of the property.
 It could also include compensation you received for property that was destroyed, expropriated, or stolen.

-The adjusted cost base is usually the cost of your property plus any expenses to acquire it, such as commissions and legal fees.
-You have to adjust the cost of your property to include capital expenditures, such as the cost of additions and improvements to the property.
+The adjusted cost base is usually the cost of a property plus any expenses to acquire it, such as commissions and legal fees.
+The cost of a capital property is its actual or deemed cost, depending on the type of property and how you acquired it.
+The cost also includes capital expenditures, such as the cost of additions and improvements to the property.
+You cannot add current expenses, such as maintenance and repair costs, to the cost base of a property.

 Outlays and expenses are amounts that you incurred to sell a capital property.
 You can deduct outlays and expenses from your proceeds of disposition when you calculate your capital gain or loss.
 These types of expenses include: